 When pharmacy magazines tell us not to use our deserved title, it trivializes what we do.
 This is incongruous with these same pharmacy magazines that try to promote the career by obtaining the designation of "provider status."

-I have to tell you, if Dr. Oz can go on television week after week promoting absolute nonsense and garbage, even to the point of having to defend himself before a senate committee, then I don't have a problem with people calling me Dr. Todd.
+I have to tell you, if Dr. Oz can go on television week after week promoting absolute nonsense and garbage, even to the point of having to defend himself before a senate committee, then I don't have a problem with people calling me Dr. FirstName.